Violent Naples: Release

 Violent Naples was released in Italy on 7 August 1976, where it was distributed by Fida Cinematografica.
 It had a domestic gross of 2,046,936,220 Italian lire.
-In the United Kingdom the film was released as Sudden Justice.
+In the United Kingdom the film was released as Death Dealers.
 The film was followed by Special Cop in Action, the final film in the Commissioner Betti trilogy.

 Reception

 The Monthly Film Bulletin described the film as a "nasty, brutish and over-long escapade" that was plagiarizing Dirty Harry.
 The review found the film to be "lacklustre in style, without a trace of tension to its slam-bang action".